cloud-gov/cf-byo-broker/simple-service-broker/README.md

 * Download the [simple-service-broker.zip](http://18f.artifacts.rscale.io.s3-website-us-west-2.amazonaws.com/simple-service-broker.zip) and unzip it.
 Change to the unzipped `simple-service-broker` directory.
 Inside is a very simple service broker written in Go along with a Cloud Foundry manifest.

 * Change to the unzipped directory and use the supplied manifest to deploy the application.
-You can either add the `--random-route` flag to push command to try to prevent route collisions or specify your own hostname with the `-n` flag.
+You can either add the `--random-route` flag to the push command to try to prevent route collisions or specify your own hostname with the `-n` flag.

   ```
   $ cf push --random-route